-Also the works of the famous local expressionist and architect Alfons Walde (1891-1958) are housed in the Kitzbühel Town Museum, on an area of 250 sqm (3rd floor and attic).
-About 60 paintings, 100 graphics, photos and drawings are shown.
-Various special exhibitions complete the offer.
-In 2007 the Kitzbühel Town Museum was awarded with the Austrian Museum Quality Seal!
+The works of the famous local expressionist and architect Alfons Walde (1891-1958) are housed on the 3rd floor and the attic on an area of 250 sqm.
+About 60 paintings, 100 photos and drawings are shown.
+The Kitzbühel Town Museum was awarded with the Austrian Museum Quality Seal.

 Despite careful control we cannot guarantee the correctness of the provided data.

 € 6.00 groups (more than 10 persons)

 free for children and young people under 18 years

 € 80.00 guided tour

 The museum is open also in summer, the summer season 2023 will start in early May.